pubcontrib/snrub-integrations/README.md

 # snrub-integrations
-> Unoffical integration test coverage of snrub reference implementation.
+> Unofficial integration test coverage of snrub reference implementation.

 This project includes scripts for running a collection of integration tests for the [snrub](https://bitbucket.org/wareification/snrub) reference implementation.